 You'll want to preheat your oven to 350°F, prepare and layer your tagine pot as per the recipe above, and then leave it to slow cook for at least one hour, or longer.
 Add in the potatoes and peas near the end of the cooking period.

-The most important aspect of slow-cooking your Moroccan chicken tagine is knowing when the chicken is properly cooked through (it's never a good idea to eat undercooked chicken, after all!).
+The most important aspect of slow-cooking your Moroccan chicken or Moroccan chicken thighs tagine is knowing when the chicken is properly cooked through (it's never a good idea to eat undercooked chicken, after all!).

 The easiest way to check is with a thermometer.
 The chicken should have an internal temperature of 165°F when the tagine is ready to eat.
 If you don't have a thermometer, then place a fork into the middle of the chicken.
 It should be hot when you remove it.
 You can slice open a piece of chicken too, to double-check there are no pink bits in the middle.

 Remember, though, if you're not sure if the chicken is properly cooked, then just leave the Moroccan chicken tagine to stew and simmer for longer.
 You're better safe than sorry, and it's virtually impossible to overdo this dish!

 While our Moroccan chicken recipe obviously calls for a whole roasting chicken, a tagine doesn't specifically have to have chicken in the recipe.
 You can cook with many other types of meat too, and many more different types of vegetables too.
 Tagines are wonderfully diverse, and you can be as creative as you like when you're preparing them!

 Instead of chicken, you can slowly cook tender chunks of beef, or cuts of lamb, so the meat literally melts in your mouth.
 If you're not a meat-eater, then you can just prepare a vegan or veggie-friendly vegetable tagine, using your favorite Moroccan vegetables.